njszym/GAOPAW/README.md

 - Individual magnetic moments
     - "magnetic_moment": [moments (in Bohr magnetons) in order consistent with corresponding atoms in QE input]

+- Polymorph energetics
+    - "lattice_type": [lattice type labels for each polymorph, listed in order of increasing energy]

 #### Currently supported lattice type labels: